guatzin818/www/Installation-Guide.md

 4. Press ```Ctrl+Shift+B``` to build.
 5. The exe file is in ```./windows/x64/Release_mpi/``` after built.

+Note: Doesn't support build mpi version by MinGW due to the miss of MPI Library in MinGW.
 ### Linux

 You need to install [OpenMPI](https://www.open-mpi.org/) first.